 What will the project do?

 There are 940 red and orange dots on the Sites at Risk Map.
 These represent potentially important coastal heritage sites that have been identified as 'at risk' from erosion.
-These represent potentially important coastal heritage sites that have been identified as 'at risk' from erosion.
-In some cases the information is out of date.
-In some cases it may be wrong.
-We need volunteer citizen archaeologists to visit every one of these 940 priority sites in order to assess their current condition and give us recommendations for any further action.
+With your help, we aim to visit every one of these 940 priority sites in order to assess their current condition and need for further action.